The SOX & TFA Retaliation Case

 In the Notice of Docketing, Judge Henley ordered both parties to serve their Initial Disclosures within 21 days, as required by 29 C.F.R. § 18.50.

-This deadline is important because it begins discovery—the phase where each side must reveal what evidence they have.
+This deadline is important because it begins discovery.
+The phase where each side must reveal what evidence they have.

 What Initial Disclosures Are